-The Association rents the "Virtual Life Game" on request to junior and senior high schools.
-This game is a kind of card game, where players compete in maintaining home economy and life for two years while experiencing various accidents and disasters that may happen in daily life.
-This aims to provide junior high school students or high school students with opportunities to learn family financing and self-responsibility by enjoying virtual life through the game.
+The GIAJ rents the "Virtual Life Game" on request to junior and senior high schools.
+This is a kind of card game, where players compete in maintaining home economy and life for two years while experiencing various accidents and disasters that may happen in daily life.
+This aims to provide junior high school students or senior high school students with opportunities to learn family financing and selfresponsibility by experiencing a virtual life through the game.